EQAR/deqar-docs/docs/report_data.md

 ## Activity

-A report must be assigned to at least one activity from each agency involved.
-Activities are selected from the agency's pre-defined list of activities and should be provided as a DEQAR value (as either a string value or a DEQAR activity ID).
+A report must be assigned to at least one activity.
 You can also link one report to several activities of an agency, for example where different quality labels where assessed/awarded in a single procedure.

+If a report has one or more contributing agencies, you need to specify at least one activity for each agency involved.

+Activities are selected from the agency's pre-defined list of activities and can be identified by the DEQAR activity ID or activity group ID.
+Optionally an agency may use **local identifiers** for its own activities; before these can be used for submission, these identifiers should be assigned through the agency record in the administrative interface (see [Role of Standards and Identifiers: Other Identifiers](architecture_data_model.md#other-identifiers).
+If both elements are submitted for a single report, then the DEQAR value will be used by the system.

 > If you do not find the activity enlisted on DEQAR, please inform EQAR about the new activity through submitting a Substantive Change Report via [this form](https://www.eqar.eu/register/substantive-change-report/).